shroffsagar/agentic-code-review-and-refinement/README.md

 ## Current Status

-The project is currently in Phase 1, focusing on setting up the core infrastructure and development environment.
+The project is currently in Phase 2, focusing on GitHub integration and workflow setup.
 Each phase will be marked with completion status as the project progresses.